syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filtering.md

-contains |Checks whether the value contains the specified value. |String doesnotstartwith |Checks whether the value does not begin with the specified value. |String doesnotendwith |Checks whether the value does not end with the specified value. |String doesnotcontains |Checks whether the value does not contain the specified value. |String equal |Checks whether the value is equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date notequal |Checks for values not equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date greaterthan |Checks whether the value is greater than the specified value. |Number &#124; Date
+contains |Checks whether the value contains the specified value. |String doesnotstartwith |Checks whether the value does not begin with the specified value. |String doesnotendwith |Checks whether the value does not end with the specified value. |String doesnotcontain |Checks whether the value does not contain the specified value. |String equal |Checks whether the value is equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date notequal |Checks for values not equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date greaterthan |Checks whether the value is greater than the specified value. |Number &#124; Date